Attacks on parachutists: War in Europe

 Gefr.
 Hans Thran bailed out successfully but, according to ground witnesses, was shot in his parachute by a P-47 pilot while only sixty feet above the ground.
 German pilots had a fear of being killed while hanging helpless in their parachutes, and every such report was investigated and carefully documented.
 These incidents were especially common during the summer and autumn of 1944.

 Hofmann gave this advice to his pilots: If you ever have to bail out, remember that the Americans are known to shoot us in our parachutes.
 Therefore, free-fall to about 200 meters; only that way can you be sure of survival.
 I have seen one of my best friends torn to bits by enemy cannon fire while still hanging in his chute.

 Shooting jet pilots in their parachutes was justified by some as a necessary evil.
 It was believed that these pilots were a special elite and that training them to fly such aircraft was a protracted and expensive effort.
 This logic held that killing such men whenever possible could help shorten the war.
 For their part, many German pilots were so concerned about being attacked in their parachutes that they waited until they were at low altitude before pulling their ripcords.

-On 4 April, Sinner led seven other Me 262s off from Rechlin.
+On 4 April, Rudolf Sinner led seven other Me 262s off from Rechlin.
 Emerging from the clouds shortly after take-off, the flight was bounced by P-51 fighters of the 339th Fighter Group, USAAF.
 In the ensuing combat "Rudi" Sinner's aircraft was hit.
 With his face and hands badly burned, he bailed out at low level.
 His parachute deployed at the last moment, but did not completely fill, and he was hanging by just the left strap when he hit the ground heavily in a ploughed field and dragged into a barbed wire fence.
 He reported that the P-51s then strafed him, but he feigned death and, as the P-51s departed, made his way to the safety of a deep furrow.

 With a little course correction, he is in my crosshairs and I fire: the Mustang shows a white trail and makes a turn downwards.
 But at the same time, the pilot in the other Mustang has me in his crosshairs and fires.
 I notice that my bird has become uncontrollable, jettison the canopy, unbuckle and get out.
 To my horror.
 I notice that we are really, very low – will my chute open in time?
 I immediately pull my ripcord – the chute opens – I am just over some woods, see a Mustang flying towards me, it shoots at me.

 I have arrived in the tops of some trees and finally hang suspended between the branches.
 I turn the buckle on my harness, leave my chute in the trees and climb down using some branches.
 Already the first people arrive at the scene.
 They have seen the dogfight and have also seen that the Mustang fired at me in my chute.